kodarn/Sparsnas/README.md

 ## Summary of the packet content analysis
-Knowing the scrambling scheme, we now only need to receive the first packet after power-cycling the sending sensor.
+Knowing the scrambling scheme, we only need to capture the first packet after power-cycling the sensor.
 This will enabled us to determine the XOR-key as described below.
 We also attempt to rename the columns:

 ```
           |---5-bytes--||--5-bytes--||-5-bytes-|